702-907-2222 Menu

 Who is a good candidate for rhinoplasty?

 Provided that a patient is of adult age and their nose has fully developed, they can safely and effectively receive a nose job to help attain a symmetrical and proportional nasal shape and size.
-Ideal candidates for surgery will be non-smokers who are in both good mental and physical health.
-People that are struggling with conditions such as hypertension may not be good candidates, as it might impede surgery and/or the recovery process.

-Finally, patients should have realistic expectations about the outcomes from their rhinoplasty in Las Vegas.
 While Dr. Engineer can make his patients look like the best version of themselves, it is not in his power to make them look like entirely different people.

 profile of a red headed womans face